catseye/Exanoke/README.markdown

     |     self(<tail #)
     | urff(:woof, :moo)
     ?
 Arity mismatch on self (expected 2, got 1)

+The remaining tests demonstrate that a function cannot call itself if it does not pass a values which is smaller than or equal in size to the critical argument as the first argument.

     | def urff(#)
     |     self(cons(#, #))